zapabob/ROCm/README.md

 Resolution: Configure the “–security-opt seccomp=unconfined” variable setting to avoid this issue.

+### hc:printf Functionality in ROCm Re-Enabled
+Known issues with hc:printf have been addressed in ROCm v2.10.
+The hc:printf functionality has now been re-enabled on all supported distros.

 ## Deprecated Features
 The following features are deprecated in the AMD ROCm v2.10 release.